Jung Sung-ryong: Kawasaki Frontale

 Jung received a red card for the first time in his career during a 2–0 loss against Urawa on 2 May 2018.
 The defender Tatsuki Nara wore gloves for the rest of the time after Jung was sent off for a foul on opponent forward Andrew Nabbout in the 70th minute, because Kawasaki already used three substitutes.
 Kawasaki conceded the least goals in the 2018 J1 League due to Jung's performances, winning the second consecutive title.
 He was selected for the J.League Best XI in 2018.

 In the 2019 Japanese Super Cup, he kept a clean sheet, helping his team win a 1–0 victory over Urawa.
 However, Jung lost his place to Shota Arai during the last two months in the 2019 season.

 Jung signed a contract extension with Kawasaki ahead of the 2020 season, although his status was unstable last season.
 He repaid their faith, leading them to the third J1 League title and the first Emperor's Cup title.
 He was once again selected for the J.League Best XI.

 After a friendly against Paris Saint-Germain on 20 July 2022, Jung was evaluated as a masterclass goalkeeper by opponents' website, although his team lost 2–1.

 In a friendly against Bayern Munich on 29 July 2023, Jung played for 45 minutes and conceded no goals.
 He also met Kim Min-jae, his countryman who played for Bayern, in the match.
 In the 2023 Emperor's Cup final against Kashiwa Reysol on 9 December, Jung did not concede a goal while facing Kashiwa's 19 shots for 120 minutes, and led his team to a 8–7 penalty win by scoring the decisive penalty himself and saving opponent goalkeeper's penalty.

+With new manager Shigetoshi Hasebe being appointed, Jung was then drop as a second choice goalkeeper from the 2025 season onwards where Louis Thébault-Yamaguchi.
+Jung went on to make a total of 7 appearance in the 2025 season with his last appearances for the club was in a league match against Sanfrecce Hiroshima on 30 November 2025.

+Fukushima United

+After 9 years with Kawasaki Frontale, Jung left the club to signed with J3 League club Fukushima United on 12 January 2026.
+He make his debut on 7 February 2026 against Ventforet Kofu.